Star Trek VI: The Undiscovered Country: Effects

-The majority of the visual effects were created by Industrial Light & Magic (ILM) under the supervision of Scott Farrar (who previously served as visual effects cameraman on the first three Star Trek films) and animator Wes Takahashi.
+The majority of the visual effects were created by Industrial Light & Magic (ILM) under the supervision of Scott Farrar, who previously served as visual effects cameraman on the first three Star Trek films.
 After receiving the script, ILM created storyboards for the effects sequences before meeting Meyer and producers Winter and Steven-Charles Jaffe to discuss the planned scenes.
 These discussions began before the film was greenlit.
 ILM's initial cost estimates were over Paramount's budget, so to save money the filmmakers redesigned some shots and outsourced some to other companies.
 Elements of the zero gravity scenes were handled by Pacific Data Images, while phaser beams and transporter effects were generated by Visual Concept Engineering, an offshoot of ILM that had contributed to The Wrath of Khan and The Final Frontier.
 Despite the overall count of effects shots being dropped from over 100 to 51, the project was still large, and required virtually the entire ILM staff to complete.
-Farrar's goal was to economize the remaining effects; if three shots were similar, they would try to tell the story with only one.
+Farrar's goal was to economize the remaining effects, trying to tell the story with as few shots as possible.
 Cheap animatics provided Meyer with placeholders to cut into the film and avoid costly surprises.
 Stock footage from previous films was used whenever possible, but it was often unfeasible to do so; as the original USS Enterprise had been destroyed in The Search for Spock, all shots of the USS Enterprise-A had to feature the updated ship registry.

 ILM's computer graphics division was responsible for creating three sequences, including the explosion of Praxis.
 Meyer's idea for the effect was influenced by The Poseidon Adventure; Farrar used imagery of an immense wave hitting the Poseidon to inform the scale of their shock wave.
 The department built on a lens flare simulation to create a plasma burst composed of two expanding disc shapes with swirling detail texture mapped to the surface.
 Farrar settled on the preliminary look of the wave, and graphics supervisor Jay Riddle used Adobe Photoshop on a Macintosh to establish the final color scheme.
 Initially the team thought they would be able to use the same methods to create the wave that hits the Excelsior, but found that it did not convey the scale of the wave—in Riddle's words, "this thing had to look really enormous."
-The shot was created by manipulating two curved pieces of computer geometry, expanding them as they approached the camera's view.
-Textures that changed every frame were added to the main wave body and over the top of it to give the impression of great speed.
-Motion control footage of the Excelsior was then scanned into the computer system and made to interact with the digital wave.
+The final shot was created by manipulating two curved pieces of computer geometry, expanding them as they approached the camera's view.
+Textures that changed every frame were added on top of the wave to give the impression of great speed.
+Motion control footage of the Excelsior was then scanned into the computer and made to interact with the digital wave.
 ILM's ring-shaped "Praxis Effect" shockwave became a common feature in science fiction films depicting the destruction of large objects, while astronomer Philip Plait assumed that in reality a spherical wave would be more likely.